+These kind of designs are easy to construct and add a cheerful touch to any yard.
+What a visually striking addition to making to a yard, greenhouse, or zen garden!
+The black framing is striking against the finished wood, and the slats allow increased privacy for the homeowner.
 Chain link fences are practical, especially when you live in areas with high vandalism rates or wild animals.
 The roll-out bamboo design is highly adjustable and wraps around the entirety of the fence.
 It brings a little bit of China into your backyard, and it’s a great way of adding character to your property.

+There’s an added bonus here: Using recycled shutters means that your fence will always match your home’s trim.
+Despite the simplicity of the design, the wooden fence adds to the charm of the home.
+It’s a take on traditional fences, with polished wooden slats built into a wall and supported by crossbeams.
 It’s more bendable than wood, and the stalks can wrap around your yard like fabric rather than adhering to stiff guidelines.
 The bamboo design adds just the right touch of nature to the sleek white patio area.
 The care definitely pays off with the design, which is finished with a burnished and natural look that perfectly complements the yard.

+The posts are anchored well in the ground, and the wood has an almost peachy color that adds a layer of brightness to the yard.
+It’s a space that evokes childhoods spent reading or climbing trees in the backyard.
 The slats offer privacy without fully blocking sunlight, and the grainy texture of the wood is beautiful.
 The homeowner covered their cinder block fence in a thick layer of opaque white paint.
 It’s improved the look of the yard so much, lending the entire property a more cheerful and bright air.
 Cedarwood is one of the highest quality woods to build with, and cedar fences always have a special “deep woodsy” shine to them.

 The homeowner has made a unique design by combining their bi-fold doors with wooden planks.
 It’s such an interesting and futuristic look that you don’t even notice the slatted piece is made of repurposed closet doors.

 The homeowner has used raw birch wood to weave branches between tree trunks.
 The diagonal formation of the slats is another nice touch that adds another layer to the overall aesthetic.

 The different colors and textures of the wood give the whole thing a natural feel.
 The design emulates many of the other plank fences on the list, but there’s something special about seeing the homeowner at work.
 The wooden planks help define the property line and add privacy, but the material has a gorgeous organic finish.